SirawitC/Transformer_from_scratch_pytorch/README.md

 ```

 ### Positional Encoding
+Positional encoding, as its name implies, is a component responsible for telling the model the sequence with which each token occurs in the sentence.
+There are various ways to implement this part, but here, to align with the original paper by Vaswani et al., we will implement such a component using a technique called "sinusoidal positional encoding."
+This approach can be considered a static positional encoding method, meaning it only needs to be computed once and can be reused across all sentences and phases—both during training and inference.
+Moreover, the paper also claimed that this method allows the model to extrapolate to a sequence length longer than those observed in the training phase.

+Now let's see, mathmatically how it compute from equations below.
 ```math
 \begin{aligned}
 PE(pos, 2i) = sin(\frac{pos}{10000^{\frac{2i}{d_{model}}}}) \\ \\
 PE(pos, 2i+1) = cos(\frac{pos}{10000^{\frac{2i}{d_{model}}}})
 \end{aligned}
 ```

 ```python
 class PositionalEncoding(nn.Module):